bczsalba/pytermgui/docs/getting_started.md

     manager.run()
 ```

-## Loading a namespace programatically
+## Loading a namespace programmatically

 Loading namespaces manually is more or less defined above, with one extra detail.
 You can either loop through all defined widgets as show previously, or reference them as the key they were defined as in your namespace file.